MontealegreLuis/activity-feed/README.md

 #### Adding objects to an activity context

-We can add any object to an activity context using a `ContextSerializer`.
+We can add any object to an activity context using the `ContextSerializer`.
 The context serializer depends on an [ObjectMapper](https://fasterxml.github.io/jackson-databind/javadoc/2.7/com/fasterxml/jackson/databind/ObjectMapper.html).

 Suppose you want to know the information of new accounts in your application.